syedhadi816/syedhadi816/README.md

 # Hi there!
 I'm Syed.
 ## I'm a data scientist and I enjoy problem solving.
 When I'm not in front of a screen, I'm traveling.

-- 🌱 The learning never stops xD
-- 🥅 I'm completing a master's degree in data science.

 ### Personal Website
 http://syedhadi.info/